 The Code contains important provisions on the appropriate use of force by these companies as well as prohibitions on certain activities, in particular torture, discrimination and human trafficking.
 It also sets out management policies, which should help to ensure that the personnel of private security companies comply with the code.
 It further specifies principles for recruitment and training and the implementation of internal reporting and governance mechanisms.

 In September 2013, multi-stakeholder negotiations established an independent governance and oversight mechanism in the form of an association under Swiss law: the International Code of Conduct for Private Security Providers’ Association (ICoCA), based in Geneva.
 The ICoCA Board of Directors, is made up of representatives from government, industry and civil society.
 The ICoCA has developed procedures for certification, monitoring, reporting, assessing performance and addressing complaints.

-Implementation of these procedures will ensure that private security companies which have joined the ICoCA comply with the Code of Conduct.
-Encouragingly, a growing number of contractors (governments, inter-governmental organisations and businesses) are requiring their service providers to be members of the ICoCA.
+Implementation of these procedures will help ensure that private security companies that have joined the ICoCA comply with the Code of Conduct.
+Encouragingly, a growing number of contracting entities (governments, inter-governmental organisations and private enterprises) are starting to demand their service providers to be members of the ICoCA.